andersevenrud/vuensee/README.md

 > You have to restart the development environment after changing this file.

+With the URL settings feature enabled (default) you can also pass settings using URL query parameters:

+`?settingsName=value&someOtherSetting=123`

 ## Connection

 To set up a connection you'll need the following on the remote machine: